dmitriyshub/ocp-kdump/README.md

 `Kdump` is a kernel feature that allows crash dumps to be created during a kernel crash.
 It produces a `vmcore`(a system-wide coredump, which is the recorded state of the working memory in the host at the time of the crash) that can be analyzed for the root cause analysis of the crash.

+One of the key steps in configuring `kdump` is to reserve a portion of the system's memory for the `kdump` kernel.
+This is done using the `crashkernel` parameter, which specifically reserves memory for the `kdump` kernel during boot.

 The `kdump` service uses a `core_collector` program to capture the crash dump image.
 In rhel, the `makedumpfile` utility is the default `core_collector`.
 It helps shrink the dump file by:

 - Compressing the size of a crash dump file and copying only necessary pages using various `dump_levels`